openstack/tempest/tempest/stress/README.rst

 	target_controller = "hostname or ip of controller node (for nova-manage) log_check_interval = "time between checking logs for errors (default 60s)"

+To activate logging on your console please make sure that you activate `use_stderr` in tempest.conf or use the default `logging.conf.sample` file.

 Running the sample test
 -----------------------